samconran/quiz-template/README.md

 Ensure you have installed the required modules by running `npm i` first.

-To serve the quiz, you can either run this using using vite's local HMR-powered development server by running `npm run dev`, or you can build the solution using `npm run build` and then serve the build with `npm run preview`;
+To serve the quiz, you can either:

+-   Run this using using vite's local HMR-powered development server by running `npm run dev`
+-   build the solution using `npm run build` and then serve the build with `npm run preview`.

 ## Testing